Kodawari Ramen: Japan invites itself to the heart of Paris's Odeon district

 Finally, for those with a sweet tooth, discover the house creation: a delicious white sesame whipped cream, flavored with Sancho pepper, topped with crunchy almonds and speculos in salted butter.

-And to accompany it all, Kodawari Ramen offers Japanese lemonades flavored with strawberry and served in a colorful bottle with a ball to play with, but also beers (Kirin) or an excellent light and fruity sake that will sublimate your dishes.
+And to accompany it all, Kodawari Ramen offers strawberry-flavored Japanese lemonades served in a colorful bottle with a marble to play with, as well as beers (Kirin) and an excellent light, fruity sake that will sublimate your dishes.

-Proof of its success is the long queue at the entrance of the restaurant.
-Moreover, the establishment does not take reservations so, a piece of advice, arrive early to have a place or wait!
+Proof of its success is the long queue at the entrance to the restaurant.
+By the way, the restaurant doesn't take reservations, so a word of advice: arrive early to get a seat, or wait!

-Recently, Kodawari Ramen even opened a pop up store in...
-New York, invited by the specialist Ramen Lab.
+Recently, Kodawari Ramen even opened a pop-up store in...
+New York, invited by specialist Ramen Lab.

 What's next?
-Inviting Japanese chefs on a regular basis starting in September to cook new ramen recipes for Parisian customers.
-This will extend the immersion in Japan to the delight of our taste buds.
+From September onwards, Japanese chefs will be regularly invited to cook new ramen recipes for Parisian customers.
+All the more reason to prolong this immersion in Japan, to the delight of our taste buds.

 Kodawari Ramen : le spécialiste du Ramen à ParisKodawari Ramen : le spécialiste du Ramen à ParisKodawari Ramen : le spécialiste du Ramen à ParisKodawari Ramen : le spécialiste du Ramen à Paris